mocachain/moca-ibc-go/docs/dev/development-setup.md

 We use [Protocol Buffers](https://developers.google.com/protocol-buffers) along with [buf](https://docs.buf.build/introduction) and [gogoproto](https://github.com/gogo/protobuf) to generate code for use in ibc-go.

-For determinstic behavior around protobuf tooling, everything is containerized using Docker.
+For deterministic behavior around protobuf tooling, everything is containerized using Docker.
 Make sure to have Docker installed on your machine, or head to [Docker's website](https://docs.docker.com/get-docker/) to install it.

 For formatting code in `.proto` files, you can run the `make proto-format` command.